awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

 Get started with Amazon ECS using the EC2 launch type by registering a task definition, creating a cluster, and creating a service in the classic console\.

-**Important**
-For information about getting started with Amazon ECS using AWS Fargate, see [Getting started with the classic console using Linux containers on AWS Fargate](getting-started-fargate.md) or [Getting started with the classic Amazon ECS console using Windows containers on AWS Fargate](Windows_fargate-getting_started.md)\.

 Complete the following steps to get started with Amazon ECS using the EC2 launch type\.

 ## Prerequisites<a name="getting-started-ec2-prereqs"></a>